 Reflectix is essentially a sheet of bubble wrap covered in reflective foil.
 It’s effective as a radiant heat barrier but does almost nothing for conductive heat.
 It definitely has its uses in a van conversion, but most people have a fundamental misunderstanding of how Reflectix works.

-Reflectix only works if there is an air gap next to it - Reflectix themselves recommend at least a ¾” gap between their material and the area to be insulated.
-This is the case because Reflectix is a radiant heat barrier, and when you put it right up against your van walls the foil cannot reflect back radiant heat (remember, radiant heat is only transmitted through air or a vacuum).
-If there is not an air gap, the insulating power of Reflectix is very low.
+Reflectix only works if there is an air gap next to it – Reflectix themselves recommend at least a ¾” gap between their material and the area to be insulated.
+This because Reflectix is a radiant heat barrier, and when you put it right up against your van walls the foil cannot reflect back radiant heat (remember, radiant heat is only transmitted through air or a vacuum).
+If there is not an air gap, the insulating power of Reflectix is almost nothing.

 So how do you best use Reflectix in a van build?

 We do not recommend using Reflectix to insulate your walls or ceiling.
-Without an air gap, the R-value of Reflectix is about R-1.
+Without an air gap, the R-value of Reflectix is negligible.
 Even if you have the recommended ¾” air gap next to the Reflectix, the R-value per inch is less than R-3.
-There are much more efficient and cost-effective insulation materials out there for these purposes - you’ll be better off filling the space with rigid foam board.
+There are much more efficient and cost-effective insulation materials out there for these purposes.
+You’ll be better off filling the space with wool or rigid foam board.

 Most of the radiant heat entering your van comes in through your windows.
-To help mitigate this, we made insulated window curtains using Insul-Shine reflective batting and dark blue fabric sewn together.
-Like Reflectix, Insul-shine features a reflective surface that reflects radiant heat.
+To help mitigate this, you can make window curtains using reflective fabric to block out radiant heat.

 Installation and Resources

-If you’re looking for even more info, we wrote a detailed post all about insulation that digs into the hows and whys, and digs into different materials We also wrote a detailed post on how we insulated our van that goes over installing rigid foam board, filling gaps with spray foam, and insulating our door panels with fiberglass.
+If you’re looking for even more info on insulation for van builds, we wrote a detailed post all about van life insulation that digs into the hows and whys, and digs into different materials for insulating a DIY camper van conversion.
+We also wrote a detailed post on how we insulated our van that goes over installing rigid foam board, filling gaps with spray foam, and insulating our door panels with fiberglass.

 Vent fans start with basic, no-frills, three-speed units and go all the way up to expensive fans with thermostats, rain sensors, and remote controls.
 Here’s what we recommend:

-We don’t have a Maxxfan Deluxe on our van, but we would install one if we had to do it again.
+The Maxxfan Deluxe is our top vent fan choice for van builds.
+We didn’t put one on our first van, and we really wish we had.
 The Maxxfan’s biggest selling point is its built-in raincover.
 The ability to open your vent and run your fan while it’s raining is critical, and the raincover on this fan lets you do that while still looking sleek and low-profile.

-The Maxxfan Deluxe has 10 speeds, reversible airflow, and a thermostat, and it can run in “ceiling fan mode” for air circulation.
-Maxxair also makes a version of the Maxxfan Deluxe with a remote control.
+The Maxxfan Deluxe has 10 speeds, reversible airflow, a thermostat, and it can run in “ceiling fan mode” for air circulation.

 Installing Your Vent Fan